Satyendra-Kumar-SK/RNA-Seq_Analysis/README.md

-I used my Python knowledge to analysis this data for practie
+I used my Python knowledge to analysis this data for practie.
+In this analysis I used sanbomics tools to get the gene symbol from enseble id.

 # HBV-Induced Hepatocellular Carcinoma RNA-seq Analysis (Mouse)